Skip to main content

 2019 – 2021

 California consistently ranks as the most diverse state in the country.
-However, a history of disparities and discrimination in mental health services based on race, ethnicity, culture, gender, age and sexual orientation have been a prevalent reality throughout the state.
-The first step to eliminating these disparities is understanding the attitudes and experiences that prevent populations from accessing this care.
-The California Communities Mental Health Services Survey (CCMHSS) queried more than 4,000 respondents from a representative sample of Californians including oversamples of five priority populations: Latinos, African Americans, Asian Americans, American Indians and Alaskan Natives, and LGBTQ+.
+Understanding the attitudes and experiences of all Californians in if and how they use mental health services is important to improve access to care.
+The California Communities Mental Health Services Survey (CCMHSS) queried more than 4,000 respondents from a representative sample of Californians including oversamples of populations by race/ethnicity and sexual orientation.
 The survey was conducted in Spanish, Chinese, Vietnamese, Korean, Tagalog, and English.

-NORC conducted CCMHSS for the California Reducing Disparities Project (CRDP) — an initiative of the California Department of Public Health’s Office of Health Equity in partnership with the California Pan-Ethnic Health Network.
+NORC conducted CCMHSS for the California Reducing Disparities Project (CRDP)—an initiative of the California Department of Public Health’s Office of Health Equity in partnership with the California Pan-Ethnic Health Network.
 The California Mental Health Services Act provided funding.
-The findings will guide policy, advocacy, social activism and promotion, as well as support the education and outreach among partners with data to track population-level opinions over time.
+The findings will guide policy, advocacy, and promotion, as well as support education and outreach among partners with data to track population-level opinions over time.

 The survey asked about the factors affecting barriers to quality mental health services including stigma related to mental illness and practical or structural obstacles to finding care.
 Other areas of inquiry included attitudes and beliefs about mental health services and prevention, perceived support from others when experiencing mental health challenges and information/help-seeking behaviors.